 Brittany Boccher, 2017 Armed Forces Insurance Air Force Spouse of the Year®, says this is her first step when PCSing.
 “Immediately upon arriving at a new base, I seek the newcomers briefing on base.
 And I reach out to the spouses’ club to get involved!”

 Most kick-off in August or September when people are ready for activities and events.
 You can join clubs throughout the year.
 They are a great way to make friends and get involved in the community.
-Board positions can also help you gain experience to put on a resume later, or help fill in time if you’re at a duty station for a short period of time.
+Board positions can also help you gain experience to put on a resume while serving your community.

 Volunteer and/or work

 The easiest way to connect with like-minded people is to start volunteering.
-Begin with the same places you helped out at your last place.
 Schools, chapels, family services, and even organizations off post are always looking for volunteers.
 If you aren’t sure what’s available nearby, check out Volunteer Match, a website that helps connect you with local (or online) volunteer opportunities.

-If you’re looking for a paid positions, check with Employment Readiness or your local employment office.
+If you’re looking for a paid position, check with Employment Readiness or your local employment office.
 There are always more opportunities available than what you can find online.
 Word of mouth is one of the best ways to advertise that you’re looking for a job and the best way to find something.
-See if your area has a local In Gear Career chapter so you can network with other career spouses.
+Check out MSEP (Military Spouse Employment Partnership) for a range of resources.

 Sometimes kids make it easier for us to connect with other people, and sometimes they make it harder.
-If you don’t have kids, or if they are school aged, you generally have a bit of time throughout the day to get out and explore.
+If you don’t have kids, or if your children are school-aged, you generally have a bit of time throughout the day to get out and explore.
 If you have small kids, they require more of your time but can serve as an introduction to others.

-Playgroups, story time at the library, and even just walking to the park are great ways to meet people and get connected.
-MOPS is an organization that serves moms and preschoolers and is a great place to talk to other people in the same stage of life.
-No Excuse Moms, Stroller Strides, and Baby Boot Camp are organizations that combine exercise and friendship and are very inclusive.
+Playgroups, storytime at the library, and even just walking to the park are great ways to meet people and get connected.
+MOPS (Mothers of Preschoolers) is a great place to talk to other people in the same stage of life.
+No Excuse Moms, Stroller Strides, and Baby Boot Camp are organizations that combine exercise and friendship.

 If you don’t find something you like at your new place, start something!
 All of these programs and groups were started by someone, somewhere looking for something new to do with others.
 Don’t let the post-move blues get you, get out and get connected.